DECam Multi-Messenger Astrophysics Pipeline. I. from Raw Data to Single-Exposure Candidates: Real/Bogus classification algorithm

 Next, we diagonalize the covariance matrix (which is a real symmetric matrix) and sort the eigenvalues.
 The unit eigenvector (as a linear combination of different features) that has the highest eigenvalue indicates the direction in which the data has the greatest spread.
 This direction (i.e., the first principal component) generally represents how the data points are separated, especially when the scatters along other eigenvectors are much smaller.
 The corresponding eigenvalue shows how much the data variance is explained by this component.
 We implement the above process using \texttt{scikit-learn}~\citep{scikit-learn}.
 Note that the sign-flipped version of an eigenvector is still an eigenvector; for the first principal component, we choose the sign when the first feature (the S/N of \texttt{|psFlux|}; Table~\ref{tab:features}) coefficient is positive, because a higher S/N would suggest a more valid source.

-Finally, we make a cut on the first component direction and select sources that have high first component values (PC1).
+Finally, we make a cut on the first component direction and select sources that have high first component values (PC1); \rr1{in general, we consider sources that have PC1 greater than or equal to their median as candidates (but users can adjust the threshold depending on the science cases)}.
 Each selected source has a weight based on the explained variance ratio (the fraction of the data variance captured by the first PCA component) and the \texttt{teff} of that exposure, and the PC1 value.
 We present the details of our algorithm in the following subsections.

 The advantages of using PCA for R/B are as follows.
 PCA is mathematically simple and can run with minimal computational resource utilization.
 It does not require training and thus is flexible to work on different datasets.
 Also, the features are correlated -- a real object tends to be bright (have large S/N) and to have a size comparable to that of the PSF and a small ellipticity, and thus those quantities are associated naturally.
 PCA considers different features simultaneously -- though a single feature may separate sources, running R/B based on multiple features can give a cleaner result.